The New Service for Staff looking for Coaching, Facilitation, and Conflict Resolution

 GETTING THE BEST FROM YOUR SUPPORT PERSON AT MEETINGS

-At Ea (AUT's Employee Advisory and Resolutions Service), we encourage you to have support during any meeting with us or when facilitated with other parties.
+At Ea, we encourage you to have support during any meeting with us or when we are facilitating with other parties.

 We work through a series of consensual processes.
 This means that when we bring people together, it is by choice.
-You may choose to bring a friend, family member, or colleague to support you, and as part of this process, it is essential that everyone in the room knows who will be attending.
+You may choose to bring a friend, family member, or colleague to support you, and as part of this, everyone in the room must know who will be attending.

-The ideal support person is someone that you know well and trust.
+The ideal support person is someone whom you know and trust.

 Some people you may choose as your support person may be: